A Collection Exhibit

 The new publishing of the Rubricated American Heritage Bible (RAHB) includes a historical background and facsimile reproduction of the first complete Holy Bible Red Letter Edition by Louis Klopsch.
 Unlike the average Red-Letter Bible with words of Christ in red only in the New Testament, this Bible also emphasizes Jesus within the Old Testament with red letters.

 The Bible they did not want you to have.
 This “Rubricated American Heritage Bible (RAHB)” is a historical work that preserves the 1901 A.D.
 Bible that almost faded into history.
 This book encapsulates the “Holy Bible: Red Letter Edition” by Louis Klopsch, the first complete Bible to emphasize Jesus Christ with rubrication.
 The RAHB provides a historical background preface and a facsimile reproduction of this Bible.
 Klopsch included the Old Testament rubrication in his Bible that emphasizes the Jewish Jesus (Yeshua) and unveils the Messianic Christ.
 This holds Christological, eschatological, and Messianic Judaism importance.
-In the New Testament, dominical words are rubricated to distinguish the Savior's character easily.
+In the New Testament, dominical words are rubricated to easily distinguish the Savior's character.
 A must-have Bible study companion that also makes a great gift.

 This Bible is a must-have companion to your Bible Study.
 Reader and study intuitive features: